-If the service lasts at least 75 minutes (67 minutes for 90837 + 8 minutes for G2212), the provider will manually add the G2212 as an Add-On to account for the actual time of the service.
+If the service lasts at least 75 minutes (67 minutes for 90837 + 8 minutes for G2212), the provider will manually add the G2212 as an Add-On to account for the additional time of the service.
 Code G2212 only has to be added one time.
 The system will determine how many units of the code to claim based on the Duration entered next to the Add-On code.

-For procedures that do not have a time range associated with the code and where the time needs to be extended with the G2212 Add-On code, the G2212 code needs to be manually added by the user to indicate the additional service time.
+For codes that can be extended by G2212, the G2212 code needs to be manually added by the user to indicate the additional service time.
 The G2212 only needs to be added one time to the service and the additional duration noted next to the code.
-Based on the Duration noted next to the code, the system will determine how many units of G2212 to bill to the State.
+Based on the Duration noted next to the code, SmartCare will determine how many units of G2212 to bill to Medi-Cal.